Auditing User Reviews for Organic Traffic Growth without Fear of Losing Speed Penalties |

 Anyway, it’s not uncommon to see retailers pull reviews from a vendor site as well onto their own site, or sometimes a retailer shares customer reviews across multiple ccTLDs (country code Top Level Domains) where they sell the same product and service.
 If done incorrectly, both of these scenarios may cause duplication of the user-generated content as well as duplicate the value of the page.
 Worst case: a penalty for the syndication of reviews!

 Sharing of the vendor review content across multiple sites (typically retailers): you know many retailers are getting the same feed for the same product information and reviews?
 Maybe you are the vendor and want to protect your unique content on your website while still sharing to retailers for increased conversions.
-Right here is an e.g. of a pair of UGG boots for sale on Macys.com but pulling from Ugg.com
+Right here is an e.g. of a pair of UGG boots for sale on Macys.com but pulling from Ugg.com:

 Possible solutions for the UGG boots review can be to block the crawlers from the syndicated review content, or maybe it should be embargoed on the original source for a determined period of time.